In Israel and beyond, virus vaccines bring political power

 Israel has faced international criticism for largely excluding Palestinians in the occupied West Bank and Gaza Strip from the vaccination campaign.

-Yet Netanyahu reportedly showed little hesitation in agreeing to pay Russia some $1.2 million to buy coronavirus vaccines for archenemy Syria as part of a deal last week to release an Israeli woman held captive in Damascus.
+Yet Netanyahu reportedly showed little hesitation in agreeing to pay Russia some USD 1.2 million to buy coronavirus vaccines for archenemy Syria as part of a deal last week to release an Israeli woman held captive in Damascus.

 Netanyahu boasted last week that his warm ties with Russian President Vladimir Putin helped clinch the deal.
 His office made no mention of any vaccines and reportedly pushed the country's military censor to block the vaccine purchases.